surifirstpin/biplus_documentation/docs/User_Reports.md

 **5.** To add a filter to your report based on that field, Click on **Filter.**

-> Note :  You can also apply **Hidden filter**, Pivot the fields, to the fields, available on the far right of the field ( Dimensions and Measures) list.
+> Note :  You can also apply **Hidden filter**, Pivot the fields, check totals, run time and display the data in order (Ascending or Desending)  to the fields, available on the far right of the field ( Dimensions and Measures) list.

  **9.** Run the report to Extract the data, Based on selection made.